A variety of other organizations provide resources for people seeking access to public information.

 Founded in 1974, the Student Press Law Center is an independent, non-partisan 501c(3) which works to promote, support and defend the First Amendment and press freedom rights of high school and college journalists and their advisers.
 The Washington, D.C.-based organization has a variety of open government resources, including a public records letter generator.

 Reporter’s Committee for Freedom of the Press

-A national initiative launched by the John S. and James L. Knight Foundation, American Society of News Editors and Reporters Committee for Freedom of the Press, Sunshine Week is a national initiative to promote a dialogue about the importance of open government and freedom of information.
+A national initiative launched by the John S. and James L. Knight Foundation, News Leaders Association (formerly the American Society of News Editors) and Reporters Committee for Freedom of the Press, Sunshine Week is a national initiative to promote a dialogue about the importance of open government and freedom of information.
 It is held in March.

 Society of Professional Journalists

 SPJ’s FOI Committee advocates for access to public information across the country and is a resource for journalists.The organization has developed a FOI guide for professionals and for students.
 SPJ also operates its Legal Defense Fund to aid journalists in defending the freedom of speech and the press guaranteed by the First Amendment.
 SPJ has two professional chapters in Michigan, which each hold a seat on MiCOG’s board.